 Skip to content

-The first era of commercially successful parallel computing was dominated by a single, towering figure and his singular vision: Seymour Cray.
-His name became synonymous with the very idea of a supercomputer, and his design philosophy shaped the high-performance landscape for nearly two decades.
+The first era of commercially successful parallel computing was significantly influenced by the work of Seymour Cray.
+His name became associated with supercomputing, and his design philosophy influenced high-performance computing for nearly two decades.

-Seymour Cray’s career began at Control Data Corporation (CDC), where he established his reputation as a master architect of high-speed computers.1 His designs, like the CDC 1604 and the revolutionary CDC 6600, were the fastest of their time.2 The CDC 6600, released in 1964, is widely considered the first supercomputer.1
+Seymour Cray’s career began at Control Data Corporation (CDC), where he established his reputation as an architect of high-speed computers.1 His designs, like the CDC 1604 and the CDC 6600, were the fastest of their time.2 The CDC 6600, released in 1964, is widely considered the first supercomputer.1

 The CDC 1604 computer system with a large central console and tape drives.